Learn how to password protect files in HPUX. This is helpful to encrypt some public readable files using a password and decrypt them whenever needed.

 myfile.txt and keep an encrypted copy on the machine.

 Unlocking / decrypting file with key

-Now, to retrieve file content back i.e. decryption of file you can run same command.
-Only input and output file names will be exchange their positions.
-Now, encrypted filename will be your input file and original filename will be output file name.
+Now, to retrieve file content back i.e. decryption of file you can run the same command.
+Only input and output file names will be exchanging their positions.
+Now, the encrypted filename will be your input file and the original filename will be the output file name.

 # rm myfile.txt # crypt < myfile.crypt > myfile.txt Enter key: # ll myfile.txt -rw------- 1 root users 29 Dec 12 11:51 myfile.txt # cat myfile.txt This is test file for crypt.

 crypt command checks input file and get to know its encrypted one.
 So it uses key supplied by user to decrypt it into output file specified in command.
 You get your file back as it was!